babelforce/rtvbp/README.md

 `RTVBP` is a lightweight protocol which allows to integrate with babelforce telephony services.

-It allows an integrator to take control over an ongoing telephony session in the following ways:
+It allows an integrator to take control over an ongoing telephony session.

-- Receive the callers audio data in `PCM16` format
-- Send audio data to the caller in `PCM16` format
-- Get notified about various events (like `session.updated`, `call.hangup`, etc )
-- Execute commands (`session.terminate`, `application.move`, etc)

 ---

 ## Audio Format

-- Currently only `PCM16` is support
+- Currently only `PCM16` is supported at a sample rate of `8khz`
-- We will sent a continuous stream of audio
+- We will send a continuous stream of audio without any gaps
 - Peers can sent partial audio as well (You do not have to transmit silence)

 ## Protocol